drewLo/drewlo.github.io/_posts/2018-05-31-mesa-hacks.md

 It certaintly proved to be a learning experience.
 The event had a lot of effort placed into it.
 There was lots of food laid out and t-shirts for the attendees.
 The theme was Environmental Sustainability.
-Guest mentors from Space and Naval Warfare Systems were there.
+Guest mentors from IEEE and Space and Naval Warfare Systems were there.
 We were the first table they checked in with.
 My group didn't have an idea, so I mentioned my backup, a simple app to help automate some gardening tasks.
 A guest speaker (a professor from the geology department) and the mentors did not think the idea was very good, encouraging our team to instead work on something "non-trivial", that "other people would use", because "this is a competition".
 To be honest, I was taken aback.
 I thought my idea had at least been reasonable, let alone could be accomplished in the 8-10hour time frame.